Mole (sauce): Oaxaca

 Oaxaca has been called "the land of the seven moles".
 Its large size, mountainous terrain, variety of indigenous peoples, and many microclimates make for numerous regional variations in its food.
-From this has come moles amarillo, chichilo, colorado, manchamantel, negro, rojo and verde, all differently colored and flavored, based on the use of distinctive chilis and herbs.
-The last, a chicken and fruit stew, is questioned by some such as Susan Trilling in her book My Search for the Seventh Mole: A Story with Recipes from Oaxaca, Mexico, whether it is a true mole.
+From this has come moles amarillo, chichilo, colorado, estofado, manchamantel, negro, rojo and verde, all differently colored and flavored, based on the use of distinctive chilis and herbs.
+Manchamantel, a chicken and fruit stew, is questioned by some such as Susana Trilling in her book My Search for the Seventh Mole: A Story with Recipes from Oaxaca, Mexico, whether it is a true mole.
 In addition, those from Puebla claim this dish as their own.

-Mole colorado is also popular, often simplified and sold as an enchilada sauce.
-The best known of Oaxaca's moles is mole negro, which is darker than mole poblano and also includes chocolate, chili peppers, onions, garlic, and more.
-Its distinguishing ingredient is the leaf of the hoja santa.
-It is the most complex and difficult to make of the sauces.
-Mole verde must be made fresh with herbs and not from a mix, as they require a number of fresh herb, other ingredients includes green chili pepper, squash seed and more.
+Different regions of Oaxaca also have unique moles, such as mole blanco or mole de movia from the Mixteca, and mole costeño from the coast.

 Puebla

 Mole poblano is perhaps the best known of all mole varieties.
 An ancient dish native to the state of Puebla, it has been called the national dish of Mexico, and ranked first as the most typical of Mexican dishes.

-Mole poblano contains about 20 ingredients, including sugar and cocoa, but for practicality and simplicity, chocolate is also used, which works to counteract the heat of the chili peppers, but its flavor does not dominate.
-It helps reinforce the sauce's dark color provided by mulato pepper.
-This sauce is most often served over turkey, a meat native to Mexico, at weddings, birthdays and baptisms, or at Christmas with romeritos over shrimp cakes.
-Even though the holiday is not much recognized elsewhere in Mexico, mole is prominent in Puebla on Cinco de Mayo, where it is a major celebration.